bevyengine/bevy/release-content/release-notes/feathers.md

 Feathers isn't meant as a toolkit for building exciting and cool game UIs: it has a somewhat plain and utilitarian look and feel suitable for editors and graphical utilities.
 That being said, using the themeing framework, you can spice up the colors quite a bit.
+It can also serve as a helpful base to understand how to extend and style `bevy_ui` and our new core widgets;
+copy the code into your project and start hacking!

 Feathers is still in development, and is currently hidden behind an experimental feature flag, `experimental_bevy_feathers`.